245B.05 Consumer protection standards.

 Subd.
 2. Licensed capacity for facility-based day training and habilitation services.
-The licensed capacity of each day training and habilitation service site must be determined by the amount of primary space available, the scheduling of activities at other service sites, and the space requirements of consumers receiving services at the site.
+Licensed capacity of day training and habilitation service sites must be determined by the amount of primary space available, the scheduling of activities at other service sites, and the space requirements of consumers receiving services.
 Primary space does not include hallways, stairways, closets, utility areas, bathrooms, kitchens, and floor areas beneath stationary equipment.
-A facility-based day training and habilitation site must have a minimum of 40 square feet of primary space available for each consumer who is present at the site at any one time.
-Licensed capacity under this subdivision does not apply to: (1) consumers receiving community-based day training and habilitation services; and (2) the temporary use of a facility-based training and habilitation service site for the limited purpose of providing transportation to consumers receiving community-based day training and habilitation services from the license holder.
-The license holder must comply at all times with all applicable fire and safety codes under subdivision 4 and adequate supervision requirements under section 245B.055 for all persons receiving day training and habilitation services.
+A minimum of 40 square feet of primary space must be available for each consumer who is engaged in a day training and habilitation activity at the site for which the licensed capacity must be determined.

 Subd.
 3. Residential service sites for more than four consumers; four-bed ICFs/MR. Residential service sites licensed to serve more than four consumers and four-bed ICFs/MR must meet the fire protection provisions of either the Residential Board and Care Occupancies Chapter or the Health Care Occupancies Chapter of the Life Safety Code (LSC), National Fire Protection Association, 1985 edition, or its successors.
 Sites meeting the definition of a residential board and care occupancy for 16 or less beds must have the emergency evacuation capability of residents evaluated in accordance with Appendix F of the LSC or its successors, except for those sites that meet the LSC Health Care Occupancies Chapter or its successors.